kojiishi/snap-height/README.md

 # Overview

-This proposal tries to simplify the current [CSS Line Grid] in the following 2 points:
+This proposal differs from the current [CSS Line Grid] in the following 2 points:

 1. Instead of snapping to the line grid,